joedougherty/distractinator/README.md

 This is especially helpful when running as a background process, or under the supervision of a separate process.

 ## HOW TO RUN ##
 `distractd` works best when it runs any time your machine is on.
-Here are two strategies for running it without too much hassle on Ubuntu.
+Here are a few strategies for running it without too much hassle on Ubuntu.

 ### Use a systemd unit file